vives-devbit/git-course/docs/git-intro/README.md

 git add <directory>
 ```

-In order to unstage a file, so it is not longer included in the staging area, use
+In order to unstage a file, so it is not longer included in the staging area, use:

 ```bash
 git restore --staged <file>